 In observance of Pride Month 2021, VoteRiders and HeadCount’s Vote With Pride initiative launched the Trans People Vote campaign to help transgender and non-binary voters around the country get the IDs they need to vote.
 HeadCount is a non-partisan, non-profit organization that promotes participation in democracy through music, culture and digital media.

-“Many people who are transgender or non-binary must go through state-specific steps to change their name and gender for their voter IDs to be valid,” said Kathleen Unger, VoterRiders Founder and President.
+“Many people who are transgender or non-binary must go through state-specific steps to change their name and gender marker for their voter IDs to be valid,” said Kathleen Unger, VoterRiders Founder and President.
 “This process can be complex and become a real barrier to voting.
 Now, at HeadCount.org/Pride and with VoteRiders’ assistance if needed, voters can secure the guidance they need to help them navigate the bureaucratic maze and obtain critical documents.
 By acting now, these citizens will be ready to vote in the many elections that are happening this year, in 2022 and beyond.”

 To provide accurate and clear information, VoteRiders engaged a group of pro bono attorneys to review requirements in each state that affect transgender and non-binary individuals.
 Initially, this research focused on the 22 states with the most challenging path to changing a legal name and meeting ID requirements to cast a ballot.
 Instructions for other states are being added through the summer.
 Color-coded maps, explanations of voting laws by state, state ID laws, and more information are available at the website, along with directions on how to call or text VoteRiders for help.